vazaluta/AVCamFilterApplyingFiltersToACaptureStream/README.md

 ```
 [View in Source](x-source-tag://DrawMetalTexture)

-## Create a Filter Renderer
+## Create a filter renderer

-The custom `FilterRenderer` class serves as the parent for all rendering classes, such as the rose-colored filter and the grayscale converter. `RosyMetalRenderer` and `DepthToGrayscaleConverter` are both subclasses of `FilterRenderer` which provide specific filtering functionality.
+The custom `FilterRenderer` class serves as the parent for all rendering classes, such as the rose-tinted filter and the grayscale converter. `RosyMetalRenderer` and `DepthToGrayscaleConverter` are both subclasses of `FilterRenderer` which provide specific filtering functionality.

 `FilterRenderer` encapsulates all the resources and functions necessary to render an effect to the image.
 For example, it allocates a pool of output buffers for rendering: